NautilusTrader

 • Crypto exchanges (Binance, others): leverage may reduce margin requirements.

 Both built-in models compute margin as a percentage of notional using the instrument's margin_init and margin_maint fields.
 They differ only in whether leverage reduces the reservation.
-For venues with true per-contract fixed margin (CME / ICE), set instrument.margin_init and margin_maint so the percentage recovers the desired dollar amount, or implement a custom model.
+For venues with true per-contract fixed margin (CME / ICE), set instrument.margin_init and margin_maint so the percentage recovers the desired dollar amount.

 Available models